dunefro/data-structures-algorithms/golang/section_1/chapter_2/README.md

 2. The slice is just a reference to the pointer of array that is created in the background when slice is initialized.
 3. Observe the program `slice-pointer.go`.
 In this when we change the element in slice `b` then the element in slice `a` also changes.
 This is because they both point to the same array.
 4. Similar to this, the program `slice.go` states that the slice `slice` has a capacity similar to the underlying array `arr` starting from its lower bound which is pointed to the index 1 of array `arr`.

+# 2-D slices or 2-D array
+The two dimensional array and slices can be created the same way.
+The examples can be found in the 2-d-array-slices directory.

+# Maps
+Maps are data structure that helps in storing key-value pairs.